jhpyle/docassemble/_docs/objects.md

   indicates whether the interview should use the `.gather()` method to ask questions to gather the items of the list.
-* `complete_attribute`: a text string indicating the name of an attribute of each item of the list.
+* `complete_attribute`: a text string indicating the name of an attribute of a list item.
 If you have a [`DAList`] called `fruit` and you set `fruit.complete_attribute = 'weight'`, then when the `.gather()` method is gathering the items of the list, it will seek a definition of `fruit[i].weight` for every item of the list, as it is gathering the items of the list.
+If you do not set a `complete_attribute`, the default behavior is to ask whatever questions are necessary to represent the list item as text.
+See [using `complete_attribute`] for more information.
 * `ask_object_type`: a boolean value, initially set to `False`.
 This is used when you want to build a list of objects of diverse types.
   When `ask_object_type` is `True`, then when items are added to the